Instrument Acquisition Disorder:

 It's a Hurdy-Gurdy!

 Handmade by an artisan in Hungary, Jason got ridiculously lucky in finding his preferred style of Hurdy-Gurdy not only for sale, but able to be picked up semi-locally.
-Jason fell in love with this quirky instrument years ago when allowed to play on another performer's instrument.
+Jason fell in love with this quirky instrument years ago when he had the opportunity to play on another performer's instrument.
 He bided his time and his patience has finally paid off.
 This monster will figure prominently in our upcoming shows for certain!

 Take the wheel